webresto/docs/content/en/docs/graphql/authorization.md

 {restriction{
     user {
         loginField # by default: `phone`
-        passwordPolicy # possible 3 variants ['required', 'from_otp', 'disabled'] by default: `from_otp` it means what need only OTP, for next logins  passwordRequired loginOTPRequired # by default: `false`
+        passwordPolicy # possible 3 variants ['required', 'from_otp', 'disabled'] by default: `from_otp` it means what need only OTP, for next logins  passwordRequired, disabled is means password forbidden and you need all time get OTP password registration
+        loginOTPRequired # by default: `false`
         firstNameRequired # by default: `true`
         allowedPhoneCountries # List of all countries allowed to login by phone